Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Learning paradigms

-In both these learning paradigms, the target tasks are trained after the successful training and testing of the source task \ie sequentially.
-The aim of both the algorithms is to achieve better generalization on the target task.
-They key difference between both lies in the optimization algorithm.
-In transfer learning there is no use of meta objective while deriving priors (parameters) from learning the source task.
-In contrast, in meta learning the priors are extracted as a result of the outer optimization and these are evaluated while learning a new task.
-Only model parameters are shared in transfer learning, while meta learning transfers a variety of meta representations.
-Also in meta learning the meta training (source) and meta testing (target) conditions must match \eg if the source tasks are binary classification problems, then the target task necessarily should be binary classification.
-On the contrary, transfer learning is possible on diverse tasks.
+In both of these learning paradigms, the target tasks are trained after the successful training of the source task, \ie sequentially.
+Both algorithms aim to achieve better generalization on the target task.
+The key difference between them lies in the training technique for the source tasks.
+In transfer learning, there is no meta-objective when deriving priors (parameters) from learning the source task.
+In contrast, in meta-learning, the priors are extracted as a result of the outer-loop (or meta) optimization, and these are evaluated while learning a new task.
+Only model parameters are shared in transfer learning, while meta-learning transfers a variety of meta representations.
+In few-shot learning applications of meta-learning (like gradient-based meta-learning \eg MAML), the meta-training (source) and meta-testing (target) conditions must match, \eg if the source tasks are binary classification problems, then the target task necessarily should be binary classification.
+In contrast, transfer learning is possible on diverse tasks.
+Fundamentally, meta-learning can be viewed as a mechanism to facilitate transfer learning, given that information is conveyed from source tasks to target tasks.
+However, the nature of the information transferred and the methodology employed for its collection diverge substantially from traditional transfer learning.